 What is Phishing?
 (Pronounced: Fishing)

-Definition from Computerworld states, “Phishing is a technique used to gain personal information for purposes of identity theft, using fraudulent e-mail messages that appear to come from legitimate businesses.
+The definition from Computerworld states: “Phishing is a technique used to gain personal information for purposes of identity theft, using fraudulent e-mail messages that appear to come from legitimate businesses.
 These authentic-looking messages are designed to fool recipients into divulging personal data such as account numbers and passwords, credit card numbers and Social Security numbers.”

 -They tend to be e-mails asking you to provide your personal information to verify your account or to ensure the account is not terminated.

--False claims will come through as legitimate companies such as: banks (US Bank, Bank Midwest, Citizens Bank, etc), credit lenders (Capital One, Chase, etc), eBay, PayPal, etc.
+-False claims will come disguised as legitimate companies such as: banks (US Bank, Bank Midwest, Citizens Bank, etc), credit lenders (Capital One, Chase, etc), eBay, PayPal, etc.

 -Look for typos or bad grammar in the e-mail

--Phishing emails will convey a sense of urgency so the user will feel they need to respond immediately without thinking.
+-Phishing emails will convey a sense of urgency so the user will feel they need to respond immediately.

 -For more information and examples:http://www.microsoft.com/security/online-privacy/phishing-scams.aspx